aschenbrenera/pf2e_rules/PF2e/Conditions/Sensory/Dazzled.md

 Tags: #condition #sensory

-Your eyes are overstimulated or your vision is swimming.
+**Description:** Your eyes are overstimulated or your vision is swimming.

 ## Mechanical Rules